 Darrell Horton of Aristocrat Technologies, the 2015 Credit Executive of the Year, has been an active CMA member for over 25 years.
 He continues to promote the credit profession by encouraging his team to continue their education.
 He has contributed numerous hours to CMA serving on committees and the Board of Directors.
 The textbook picture of a volunteer, we salute Mr. Horton for his many contributions to this industry.
 Congratulations to Darrell!

 Horton was one of several award recipients who were announced at the recent 2015 CMA Annual Meeting.

-Congratulations to CMA members Patrick Spargur and Pam Craik, who both received prestigious honors during NACM’s National Credit Congress June 8-10 in Orlando, Florida.
+Congratulations to CMA members Pam Craik, who received prestigious honors during NACM’s National Credit Congress June 8-10 in Orlando, Florida.

 Craik, of McKesson, has shown her belief in higher education, as she has integrated the credit manager designation program into her own employees’ jobs.
 She has mentored employees and colleagues, has been a speaker at CMA events such as the Western Region Credit Conference, and currently serves on CMA’s Board of Directors.

-Spargur and Craik are among CMA’s most active members, and we congratulate them for their well-deserved awards.
+Craik is among CMA’s most active members, and we congratulate her for the well-deserved award.